TheOdinProject/curriculum/html_css/v2/main-course/intermediate_html/form-basics.md

 The form element is a container element like the div element we learned earlier in the curriculum.
 The form element wraps all of the inputs a user will interact with on a form.

 The form element accepts two essential attributes; the first is the `action` attribute which takes a URL value that tells the form where it should send its data to be processed.
-Later in the curriculum, we will learn to hook backend systems up to front-end forms using this attribute.
+Later in the curriculum, we will learn to hook backend systems up to frontend forms using this attribute.
 For now, it's only essential to know what the action attribute is used for.

 The second is the `method` attribute which tells the browser [which HTTP request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) it should use to submit the form.
 The GET and POST request methods are the two you will find yourself using the most.